Brownserve-UK/Brownserve.PSTools/Docs/Brownserve.PSTools/New-NuGetPackageVersion.md

 # New-NuGetPackageVersion

 ## SYNOPSIS
-Obtains a NuGet package version based on the build version number and branch name.
+*This cmdlet has been deprecated and will be removed in a future release, please use Format-NuGetPackageVersion instead* Obtains a NuGet package version based on the build version number and branch name.

 ## SYNTAX